tylermhansen/SosaStylesSite/index.markdown

 <section id="about" class="py-20 bg-[color:var(--color-cream)]">
 	<div class="container mx-auto px-6 max-w-3xl">
-		<h2 class="font-heading text-3xl mb-4">About</h2>
+		<h2 class="font-heading text-3xl mb-4">{{ site.about_title | default: 'About' }}</h2>
-		<p class="text-gray-700">Every bride deserves a stylist who is as invested in the vision as they are.
-I’m Nadia, but most people call me Lulu.
+		<p class="text-gray-700">{{ site.about_text | default: 'Every bride deserves a stylist who is as invested in the vision as they are.
 After graduating from Lowell Academy, I brought my shears home to Standish, Maine, where I’ve been crafting custom looks at Tangles Hair Salon.
 I am a dual-licensed stylist in Maine and Massachusetts, which means I’m always on the move, bringing luxury bridal hair to women across New England.
 For me, it’s about more than just the perfect curl; it’s about the confidence you feel when you step into your dress.
-I can’t wait to help you find your "Sosa Studio" look.</p>
+I can’t wait to help you find your "Sosa Studio" look.' }}</p>
 	</div>
 </section>

 <section id="investment" class="py-20 bg-white">
 	<div class="container mx-auto px-6 max-w-3xl">
-		<h2 class="font-heading text-3xl mb-6">Investment</h2>
+		<h2 class="font-heading text-3xl mb-6">{{ site.investment_title | default: 'Investment' }}</h2>

 		<div class="grid grid-cols-1 md:grid-cols-2 gap-6">
 			<div class="p-6 border border-gray-200 rounded-md bg-white">